 To get here, take metro/subway line 2 to Seolleung Station, and walk 350 metres to the park entrance.
 The first mound you will find is that of the son.
 There is a red-spiked gate, a stone-paved walkway with two lanes – one for the spirit of the deceased and the other for the living king.
 Then there is a pavilion and behind it the mound.
 This goes for the mounds of the two kings.
 One is not able to climb the two large mounds of the kings.
 This is a pity, because we can see the heads of several statues on top of the mounds.

-On the other hand, when we continue the walk in the very beautiful park, the reward is found at the queen’s tomb.
+On the other hand, when we continue the walk in the very beautiful park, the reward is the queen’s tomb.
 Here it is possible to climb up on level with the top of the mound.
 Several statues of animals and humans are close by, but we are still not able to touch them.